Hereditary Matrix Models for Weyl Groups

 quality

 A report on the quality of each of the orthogonal and rational seminormal models for F4, E6, E7, and E8, including the average number of nonzero entries in each row of the matrix representing s[n], as well as the largest numerator, largest denominator, and least common denominator for the entries in the matrix representing s[n].
-Note that the data in the (totally free) orthogonal cases is canonical, and provide lower bounds for what can be achieved by the rational seminormal models.
+Note that the datasets in the (totally free) orthogonal cases are canonical, and provide lower bounds for what can be achieved by the rational seminormal models.

 canonical_names